douglasdeodato/lovelycss/README.md

 lovely css is an object oriented CSS (OOCSS), clean and organised SCSS structure to help developers starting a web project from scratch.

+You are thinking, oh no... not another framework, methodology or structure.
+Well we don't want reinvent the wheel, it's just a lovely way to start your project.

 Download Now http://lovelycss.com